 Below is a video of the obstacle detection demo, for the reasons shown above the detection technology will be changing either in part or entirely.
 To ensure the operational control system can remain the same, the sensor data processing will be required to process into a consistent "data packet" to be used by the operational control system acting as an abstraction layer.

-Operation System (Drive & Decision Control):
+Operation System (Drive & Decision Control) [FULL DEMO, DELIVERED]:

 Implemented hardware & software